- 2045 RMAP Frequently Asked Questions

 - Other RMAP Considerations

-Pima Association of Governments updates its long-range Regional Mobility and Accessibility Plan, or RMAP, every four years as mandated by the federal government.
-The 2045 Regional Mobility and Accessibility Plan was formally adopted by PAG’s Regional Council on May, 26 2016.
-The 2045 RMAP identifies projects, goals, and performance measures for the transportation system of the Tucson metropolitan area over the next 30 years.
+Pima Association of Governments updates its long-range Regional Mobility and Accessibility Plan, or RMAP, every four years.
+The RMAP serves as a federally mandated planning tool for the region, which encompasses eastern Pima County.
+The current 2045 RMAP was adopted by PAG’s Regional Council on May 26, 2016.

-The plan considers major elements of the regional transportation network, including, but not limited to:
+The RMAP considers major elements of the regional transportation network, including, but not limited to:

 - Land use and growth forecasts